Why You SHOULDN’T Be Intimidated by HUGE Properties Regardless of Your Skill Set

 Brian’s Best Ever advice is to “think big.
 Don’t be deterred … Don’t be intimidated by those biggest properties.”
 He said, “I think people are intimidated by the larger properties, but they really shouldn’t be because the bigger you go, the more flexibility there is in how you can finance it.
 There’s a lot more opportunity that opens up to you.”

 This advice manifested from Brian’s first ever real estate purchase – a 50,000 square foot office building.
-During this experience, he learned:
+During this experience with commercial real estate investing, he learned:

 - Creative financing techniques with little to no money out-of-pocket when you can’t secure a loan from a bank